USS Intrepid (CV-11): Preservation as museum ship

 Plans originally called for Intrepid to be scrapped after decommissioning, but a campaign led by Michael D. Piccola, president of the nonprofit organization Odysseys in Flight saved the carrier and established her as a museum ship.
-In August 1982, the ship opened at Pier 86 on the Hudson River in New York City as the Intrepid Sea, Air & Space Museum.
+In August 1982, the ship opened at Pier 86 on the Hudson River in New York City as the Intrepid Sea, Air & Space Museum (later just the Intrepid Museum).
 Four years later, Intrepid was officially designated as a National Historic Landmark.

 Over the years Intrepid hosted many events including wrestling, press conferences, and parties, and served as the FBI operations center after the 11 September 2001 terrorist attacks.

 2006–2008 renovation

 The Intrepid museum operated a fund for the restoration, raising over $60 million to refit Intrepid, to improve the ship's exhibits for visitors, and improve Pier 86.

 In early July 2006, it was announced that Intrepid would undergo renovations and repairs, along with Pier 86 itself.
 The museum closed on 1 October 2006, in preparation for Intrepids being towed to Bayonne, New Jersey, for repairs, and later Staten Island, New York, for renovation and temporary docking.

 On 6 November 2006 the aircraft carrier could not be moved due to 24 years worth of accumulated silt; a $3 million program dredged away the mud and silt over three weeks.
 On 5 December 2006 Intrepid was removed from her pier and towed to Bayonne.

 At Staten Island, Intrepid received an $8 million interior renovation.
 The forecastle (fo'c'sle, commonly known as the anchor chain room), general berthing quarters and the ship's machine shop were opened to the public for the first time.
 The hangar deck layout and design were improved.
 Around 1,200 tons of steel were removed and 339 epoxy-coated steel pilings 60 to 183 ft long were installed.
 7,000 usgal of paint were used to re-paint the interior, hull, towers, and decks.
 Total cost of the renovation was $120 million—$55 million for the ship and $65 million for Pier 86.

 The carrier was towed back into place on the Hudson River on 2 October 2008 and reopened to the public on 8 November.